0x726179616E/stimanography/README.md

 # stimanography

-`stimanograph` is a simple implementation of a [steganographic](https://en.wikipedia.org/wiki/Steganography) algorithm.
+`stimanography` is a simple implementation of a [steganographic](https://en.wikipedia.org/wiki/Steganography) algorithm.

 This program hides a message inside an image by replacing the last bit of each byte in the image with a bit from the message.